Have you thought about how to write a case study that lands new clients?

 2. The problem

 For the problem stage of the case study, you need to include details of the purpose of the project.
 For example, was something broke and needed to be fixed, or is something running inefficiently and needs new technology to be installed?

 For example: ‘The client had noticed a steady decline in traffic to their website, but had made little change to it in over five years.
-On closer examination, we identified that the website had a poor UX and customer service technology on the website was none-existent.’
+On closer examination, we identified that the website had a poor UX and customer service technology on the website was nonexistent.’

 This works highlight exactly what was wrong.
-If a visitor to your site has experienced a similar issue, they’ll immediately relate to it and recognise you as someone who is equipt to deal with the problem.
+If a visitor to your site has experienced a similar issue, they’ll immediately relate to it and recognise you as someone who is equipped to deal with the problem.

 Because of this, it’s a good idea for most businesses to base the majority of their case studies around problems they know are common amongst their target.

 Remember that in this stage, you’re showcasing your capability in the kinds of problems you deal with.
-Therefore it’s also useful to chose studies that are more complex to show you can deal with a multifaceted issue.
+Therefore it’s also useful to choose studies that are more complex to show you can deal with a multifaceted issue.